 - redirect errors

 When I ran audits on the same site using both tools, they flagged similar problems, like duplicate content and redirects.
-SEO PowerSuite, however, uncovered more total issues — 217 compared to just 21 in Semrush.
-This is because Semrush highlights only key actionable issues, whereas SEO PowerSuite displays everything, including minor or non-critical errors.
+SEO PowerSuite, however, uncovered more total issues — 209 compared to 92 in Semrush.
+This is because Semrush highlights only key actionable issues, while SEO PowerSuite displays everything, including minor or non-critical errors.

 When it comes to usability, Semrush’s site audit interface is definitely the more appealing of the two.
 It offers an easy-to-navigate dashboard that gives a quick overview of key metrics like an overall site health score, errors, and warnings.
-With its vibrant color coding, users can quickly see areas that need attention — red for critical issues, yellow for warnings, and green for healthy aspects of the site.
+Thanks to its use of vibrant color coding, Semrush users can quickly zone in on aspects of their websites that need attention — the color red denotes critical issues, yellow denotes warnings, and green denotes healthy aspects of the site.

 The thematic reports in Semrush are also well-organized, highlighting crawlability, HTTPS status, site performance, and other important areas, with a detailed breakdown of each issue provided.
 For example, you can instantly see the number of issues related to duplicate title tags, missing meta descriptions, and internal linking, and get direct access to detailed guidance on how to fix them.

-By contrast, SEO PowerSuite offers a more technical layout, focusing on the specifics of each issue with fewer visual enhancements.
+Now, SEO PowerSuite offers a more technical layout for its audits, focusing on the specifics of each issue and delivering fewer visual enhancements.

-While it provides an extensive list of issues, including everything from broken links to missing alt text, the interface is rather basic with less immediate visual guidance.
+While it surfaces an extensive list of SEO issues, the interface provided for dealing with them is rather basic and offers less immediate visual guidance.
 There’s also no overall health score provided.

 That said, SEO PowerSuite’s site audit tool does have a few edges over Semrush’s.

-For example, SEO PowerSuite offers unlimited crawling, meaning you can do as much technical auditing as you like.
-Semrush by contrast caps audits at 20,000 pages on Pro and Guru plans and 100,000 on Business.
+First, SEO PowerSuite offers unlimited site crawling, meaning you can do as much technical auditing as you like with the tool.
+Semrush by contrast caps audits at 20,000 pages on its Starter and Pro+ plans, and at 100,000 on its Advanced plan.
 This may make SEO PowerSuite the better choice for owners of multiple large websites, or those that need frequent, extensive audits.

-Additionally, SEO PowerSuite lets you generate sitemaps and robots.txt files directly from within its audit tool — a nice-to-have feature that Semrush lacks, but one that can save you time and effort.
+Additionally, SEO PowerSuite lets you generate sitemaps and robots.txt files directly from within its audit tool — a nice-to-have feature that Semrush lacks, and one that can save you time and effort.

 Interface and ease of use